jcookhorne/MovieMicroservices/README.md

 # MovieMicroservices

 Different Services

-User Service - Has to do with logging in users and loading current watchlist  etc.
+User Service - Has to do with logging in users and loading current watchlist  etc. | Joshua

-Movie Service - list of all movies categorized by genre?
+Movie Service - list of all movies categorized by genre? | Hailemichael

-Rating Service - you can rate movies/ they are organized by their ratings.
+Rating Service - you can rate movies/ they are organized by their ratings. | Hailemichael

-Recommendation Service - Based on what you rate movies/genre it will generate a list of movies for user.
+Recommendation Service - Based on what you rate movies/genre it will generate a list of movies for user. | Joshua

 Carousel/Cards example